Why Do Certain Foods Cause Acne?

 - They cause the release of Insulin-like Growth Factor 1 (IGF-1).
 IGF-1 is released alongside insulin after meals rich in carbohydrates and/or sugars.
 People who have a mutation that causes a non-functioning IGF-1 receptor do not get acne.
 This may suggest that the key to treat acne is in diet.

-There are foods that help cause acne because they can spike your insulin levels and increase sebum production, promote inflammation, and lead to hormone imbalances.
-Limit the following food groups in your diet:
+For these reasons, there are foods you should know to avoid if you're battling acne.
+These food help cause acne because they can spike your insulin levels and increase sebum production, promote inflammation, and lead to hormone imbalances.

-Alcohol is loaded with carbohydrates and alcohol itself is inflammatory.
+5. Alcohol is loaded with carbohydrates and alcohol itself is pro-inflammatory.

-- Cook with canola oil or olive as these oils have more omega-3
+- Cook with olive oil as these oils have more omega-3

 - Substitute red meats with poultry and seafood whenever possible.
 Sardines, tuna, mackerel, and salmon are good choices.
 Fish and other sea animals need to have higher amounts of unsaturated fats to survive in colder temperatures.

 - Eat other good sources of omega-3 such as walnuts, almonds, and cashews.
 These nuts make a great snack because they are low in carbohydrates and help support satiety (feeling full).